gov4git/gov4git/README.md

 ## Documentation

-User documentation can be found in the [User's Manual](doc/README.md).
+User documentation can be found in the [User's Manual](doc/USER.md).

+Developer documentation can be found in the [Developer's Manual](doc/DEV.md).

 Historical project documentation, including talks, white papers, long-term vision and such resides in the [project docs repository](https://github.com/gov4git/doc).